vmware-archive/springsource-cloudfoundry-samples/hello-java/README.md

 Notice that it detected the app type as "Java Web Application".
 In this case, it's only recognizing a runtime (Java) but not a framework (e.g. Spring or Grails), since this really is just a barebones Java web application.
 If you were to create a Spring or Grails application, you would see that it detects both the runtime and the framework.

+The result when visiting the 'Application Deployed URL' should look something like this:

+	Hello from 172.30.49.150:20488

+That's all.
+Have fun!